gitkraken/gitlens-docs/gitlens/gitlens-organization.md

 ## Roles

 Roles grant members permissions within an organization.
 There are four roles a user may have:
-+ Owner: there must be exactly one owner per organization.
++ Owner: there is exactly one owner per organization.
 Owners have full permission and consume a license.
 + Admin: Admins have full permissions and consume a license.
 Admins cannot remove or edit the owner.
 + User: Users have no administrative permissions but do consume a license.
 + Billing Contact: Billing Contacts have the same permissions as admins, except they do not consume a license.